-The story goes that John Michael O'Loughlin created National Proposal Day to help out his cousin, whose boyfriend took too long to propose to her.
+The story goes that John Michael O'Loughlin created National Proposal Day to help out his cousin, who had been waiting for her boyfriend to propose for a long time.
 Perhaps O'Loughlin wanted to give the two lovebirds a hand, and give all other couples around the country a reminder to make the commitment to get engaged before it's too late.

-The day quickly gained traction and spread all over the internet, with more people taking part on National Proposal Day.
-The most popular days for wedding proposals are Christmas Day, Valentine's Day, and New Year's Day, but National Proposal Day is consistently rising in popularity, with more engagements happening on that day every year, so perhaps it will be up there with the most popular holidays one day.
+The day quickly gained traction and spread all over the internet, every year more people take part in National Proposal Day.
+The most popular days for wedding proposals are Christmas Day, Valentine's Day, and New Year's Day.
+National Proposal Day, however, is consistently rising in popularity, with more engagements happening on that day every year.
+Perhaps it will be up there with the most popular holidays one day.

 Wedding proposals come in all shapes and forms.
-Some people like a big and elaborate proposal, such as a flashmob, others prefer to keep it private, with a special and romantic evening at home.
+Some people like an enormous and elaborate proposal, such as a flashmob, while others prefer to keep it private, with a special and romantic evening at home.
 There is no right way to do it, the important thing is to be sure that this is the person you want to spend the rest of your life with.

 While the tradition has always been for men to get down on one knee and propose to their partner, more women are now taking their engagement proposal into their own hands and proposing to the men!
 Many choose to do it on leap day when it happens, but why not do it on National Proposal Day?